Pure Storage Introduces Storage-as-as-Service

 Evergreen Storage Service (ES2) from Pure applies a cloud-like approach to on-premises storage that eliminates the need for forklift technology rebuys and planned downtime.
 With ES2, organizations can now leverage cloud-like Storage-as-a-Service to adapt to fluctuating capacity requirements.
 ES2 is of course Evergreen, which allows organizations to benefit from future innovations, implemented non-disruptively behind the scenes.

 Pure recognizes that most customers will have a mixed environment to address a variety of needs.
 So in addition to On-Premises as-a-Service (OPaaS), Pure also supports hybrid and public cloud environments allowing customers to run ES2 from colocation facilities interconnecting to both on-premises and public cloud platforms.
-IT organizations now have a wide choice of best-of-breed all-flash Storage-as-a-Service solutions and colocation services readily available.
+IT organizations, including M247, now have a wide choice of best-of-breed all-flash Storage-as-a-Service solutions and colocation services readily available.

 ES2 can be onboarded in days and offers customers a fully-elastic, scalable on-premises solution complete with tier-one, enterprise grade features.
 ES2 provides on-demand, enterprise-grade storage with virtually unlimited capacity measured by what is used by the applications, at up to at as much as 50 percent less total cost than public cloud with proven reliability.
 ES2 is available for terms as short as 12 months with a base commitment as low as 100 effective TiBs.